 The units you take will vary according to your chosen pathway, but all include music training units, such as Research Skills for Musicians, specialised units specific to the pathway, and a large menu of optional units tailored to your interests.
 These are followed by a major project: a dissertation or edition for musicologists (including those on the Russian Music and Medieval Music pathways), a recital for performers, or a portfolio of compositions for composers.

 Virtual open week

-This programme will be covered in our Music webinar.
+This programme was covered in our Music webinar.

 Fees for 2022/23

 We charge an annual tuition fee.
 Fees for 2022/23 are as follows: